 Owning a small business can be overwhelming at times.
-Below are 10 tips to help you manage your bookkeeping.
+Bookkeeping for small business owners could be even more overwhelming.
+Below are 10 bookkeeping tips to help you manage your bookkeeping.

 Tip # 1 Keep your business and personal finances separate.

 - Comingling business and personal finances is a common mistake made by small business owners.

 - Not only can comingling funds erode your limited liability, but it may also distort the financial health of your business.

 Tip # 2 Keep up with your accounting in a user-friendly software such as QuickBooks or Xero.